carpentries/docs.carpentries.org/source/resources/communications/style-guide.md

 ### alphabetisation
 The lesson programs within The Carpentries, when listed together, should be listed in alphabetical order: Data Carpentry, Library Carpentry, and Software Carpentry

+### alt-text
+Keep alt text as short as it can be, but provide as much detail as needed for the reader to understand what is in the image.
+More detailed alt-text may be necessary for [complex images](https://webaim.org/techniques/alttext/#complex), unless the detail in the image is included in the body of the text, then the alt-text of the complex image can be quite short.
+Provide links to the data if the image is a presentation of a data set, in order to allow the reader to explore the data for themselves.

 ### ampersand

 In text and blog posts, use the ampersand in organisations’ names when the organisation does so, _e.g.,_ P&O, AT&T.